valeriansaliou/vigil/README.md

 ### Installation

+> Ensure that you build Vigil using Rust `nightly-2018-08-24` (use the `nightly` toolchain).
+Some Vigil dependencies will not compile with later versions of the compiler.

 **Install from releases:**

 The best way to install Vigil is to pull the latest release from the [Vigil releases](https://github.com/valeriansaliou/vigil/releases) page.